Jesus-Gonzalez/ReactTodoApp/README.md

 Be sure you have NodeJS and NPM installed.
 In the root directory (where package.json resides), run `npm install` in order to resolve and download project dependencies.

-Then you can run it in development mode: `npm run dev` and browse to [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/)
+Then you can run it in development mode: `npm run start:dev` and browse to [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/)

-You can also compile the project running `npm run compile`.
+You can also compile the project running `npm run build`.
 It will compile the project into `dist/` directory as an `app.js` file.
 Open `dist/index.html` to browse the result.

 ## Something else?